umaryusuf11/TDDCardGameStart/README.md

 ## Sevens
 * An video explaining the sevens tests, see [link](https://uofglasgow.zoom.us/rec/share/WszGJGDM6LvE2t1J1uWdnu7XmP0pmq_vlEBxTqnVgzSAABV27DQgB1cXgcuO25ZF.HIOb1Ea89hGnx9Jp?startTime=1644252860000)
 * Please work through completing each test that has no code.
+All the tests are for the playToSevenHand function.
 Commit after the test has been completed and again after the code has been written to pass the test.
 Leave a comment for the commit.
   * playToSevenHandCanPlaySevenToEmptyHand - Can play a seven of hearts when the hand is empty, same as canPlayToSevenHandSevenEmpty
   * playToSevenHandCanNotPlaySevenToHandWithCards - Can you play a seven of heats when the hand has cards, this should fail
   * playToSevenHandSevenToEmptyHand - Actually play a seven of hearts to an empty hand, the card should be played